iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 ## The Experiments Queue

-The `--queue` flag in `dvc exp run` invocation tells to create an experiment in the experiment queue.
+The `--queue` flag in `dvc exp run` tells to create an experiment in the experiment queue.
 When you add an experiment to the queue nothing is actually run.
 Instead, the experiment is put in a wait-list for later execution.
 `dvc exp show` will mark queued experiments with an asterisk `*`.

 ```dvc